signageos/codestyle/README.md

-# Hugport CodeStyle
+# CodeStyle

-Code style for hugport services
+Code style for services